2019 Surgical Treatment of the Craniocervical Junction

-This expenses-paid, two-day course is designed for PGY5 and PGY6 neurosurgery residents who seek an intensive, hands-on course in the surgical management of pathologies of the craniocervical junction.
+This expenses-paid, two-day course is designed for 5th and 6th year neurosurgery residents who seek an intensive, hands-on course in the surgical management of pathologies of the craniocervical junction.

 The Course Director is Nicholas C. Bambakidis.
-Faculty include Sepideh Amin-Hanjani, Alia Hdeib, Manish Kasliwal, Louis J. Kim, Michael J. Link, Semaan T. Maroun, Cliff A. Megerian, Sarah Mowry, Peter Nakaji, Michael P. Steinmetz, Charles Teo, Peter A. Weisskopf, and Joseph M. Zabramski.
+Faculty include Sepideh Amin-Hanjani, Chad A. Glenn, Alia Hdeib, Manish Kasliwal, Louis J. Kim, Varun Kshettry, Cliff A. Megerian, Sarah E. Mowry, Peter Nakaji, Maroun T. Semaan, Michael P. Steinmetz, Vincent C. Traynelis, Peter Weisskopf, and Joseph M. Zabramski.

 The course is limited to 18 attendees, only one resident per institution, and registrations are accepted on a first-come basis.
 All registrants must be residents in good standing and must have their program director’s permission to register.
 The educational grant covers tuition, lodging (up to two nights), roundtrip airfare, and meals and refreshment breaks at the course.

 The course is hosted by University Hospitals Neurological Institute and Case Western Reserve University School of Medicine.